duerrfk/BlueIMU/README.md

 # What is BlueIMU?

-BlueIMU is an Inertial Measurement Unit (IMU) with Bluetooth connectivity (serial port profile / SPP).
+BlueIMU is an Inertial Measurement Unit (IMU) with 6 degrees of freedom and Bluetooth connectivity (serial port profile / SPP).

 The main features of BlueIMU are:

-* Based on inexpensive, easily available hardware components, namely, the 6 degree of freedom GY521 IMU module featuring an InvenSense MPU-6050 sensor, the HC06 Bluetooth module, and an Atmega328P microcontroller.
+* Based on inexpensive, easily available hardware components, namely, the 6 degrees of freedom GY521 IMU module featuring an InvenSense MPU-6050 sensor, the HC06 Bluetooth module, and an Atmega328P microcontroller.
-* Can run from a single cell LiPo battery (overdischarge protection included in the design).
+* Runs from a single cell LiPo battery.
+An overdischarge protection is included in the design.
-* Raw sensor values can be transmitted at sampling rates of 200 Hz and higher.
+* Raw sensor values can be transmitted at sampling rates of 200 Hz and higher through a 230400 Baud wireless serial connection (Bluetooth SPP).
-* Software is based on the Arduino IDE and can be easily modified.
+* The BlueIMU software is based on the Arduino IDE and can be easily modified.
 * Fully open source hardware (circuit board / PCB) and software design.
 * Sample application with Kalman filter for calculating attitude (pitch and roll) included.